Elements-Agency/benjaminjyoung/content/artwork/northern-cardinal/index.md

 {{< img class="benpro" width="200px" height="200px" src="/images/ben-small.webp" alt="Photo of Benjamin J. Young" title="Ben Young" >}}

-Ben Young, both an animal lover and an outdoorsman, frequently sees Cardinal birds in Ohio almost daily.
+Ben Young, both an animal lover and an outdoors man, frequently sees Cardinal birds in Ohio almost daily.
 Living in the countryside, they're always visiting his feeders.
 It's only natural with his artist talents, he would eventually capture one's beauty and vibrancy.

 [Read More About Ben >](/about)